Lani-Skyy/Chess-Competition-Manager/readme.md

 # Sistem Pengurusan Pertandingan Catur (SPPC)

 SPPC is a program to manage chess competitions (round robin).
-The system language is Malay 🇲🇾.
+The system language is Malay.

 ## Installation
 ❗ xampp is required